 The downburst can actually suck more dry air into the storm, making even stronger downbursts or clusters of downbursts.
-Derechos occur when the right conditions for downbursts occur over a wide area.
+Derechos happen when the right conditions for downbursts occur over a wide area.
 In fact, a derecho’s path of damage is at least 240 miles long.
 That’s a huge storm!

-As the storm grows in size, it forms what are known as bow echoes—large bow-shaped packs of thunderstorms that race forward in one direction.
+As the storm grows in size, it forms what are known as bow echoes—large curved packs of thunderstorms that race forward in one direction.
 These bow echoes form because the downbursts are stronger in the center of the storm.
 Stronger downbursts mean faster winds.
 The faster winds race ahead of the storm, creating a bow.
 They are impressive to see both on the ground and from the sky.

-Derechos are most common in the Midwestern United States but are still fairly rare.
+Derechos are most common in the Midwestern United States, but are still fairly rare.
 You might see a derecho about once a year there.
 They can occasionally be found all the way up into the Northeast.